Tijan an Nur International Quran Competition: History

 In 2013, more than 1,300 children from 54 countries applied to participate in the event.
 13 year old Doha from Morocco was winner in this session.

 In 2022, Quran memorizers from 48 countries were attracted, while 16 Arab countries participated with 681 reciters.
 And Ministry of Awqaf and Islamic Affairs will sponsor in this 2022 edition for Quran Recitation.

 Purpose

-The purpose of this award is to serve the Qur'an of Allah and to improve the general level of efficiency of the Qur'an through the following activities.
+The purpose of this award is to serve the Quran of Allah and to improve the general level of efficiency of the Qur'an through the following activities.